 - Focusing too much effort on the entire description.
 Per the below caveat, the full description does matter; yet, once you have a generally optimized full description, your time will be better spent experimenting with the first 5 lines, rather than the full description.

-- Are high-quality users – if they are actually investing them time to decide what app to download, they value their time and your app more than people who download near sight-unseen.
+- These people are high-quality users – if they are actually investing this much time researching before deciding which app to download, you can be more sure that they will become higher quality users than those who download your app, near sight-unseen.

 This means that your full description does matter to your highest potential users.